acsone/kwkhtmltopdf/README.md

 - A few more tests.
-- See also some TODO in source code (most important one is probably detection of file arguments in the client).
+- See also some TODO in source code (most important one is probably detection of file arguments in the clients).
-- Write an alternative client (in go?) that is easier to deploy and starts faster than the python one.

 # WARNING